 A leading researcher on orthotics indicates they may do more harm than good for most individuals.
 They actually make the supporting muscles and joints work up to 50% harder...

 Posted by on 6/21/2017 to Elbow Pain & Tennis Elbow

-Golfer's Elbow is a form of degeneration of the tendon.
+Golfer's Elbow involves break down of tissue that forms the tendon.
 Swelling and tenderness will be present on and around the tendons that attach to the small bony part on the inside of your elbow (medial epicondyle).

 Posted by on 6/19/2017 to Wrist Pain & Carpal Tunnel

 Early treatment of Carpal Tunnel Syndrome is important for making sure that this condition doesn't worsen to the point of permanent nerve damage or wasted away muscles in the thumb (muscle atrophy).

 Posted by on 6/16/2017 to Tendinitis & Tendinosis

 De Quervain's Syndrome is an inflammatory condition that is commonly caused by cumulative injury, and is one of the most common diagnosed conditions treated by hand specialists.